aprildagonese/fal-podcast-generator/README.md

 ## Support

 For issues or questions:
-- Check [claude.md](./claude.md) for detailed architecture
+- Check [CLAUDE.md](./CLAUDE.md) for detailed architecture and project plan
-- Review [functions/README.md](./functions/README.md) for DO Functions setup
+- Review [REDDIT_SYNC_SETUP.md](./REDDIT_SYNC_SETUP.md) for Reddit sync instructions
 - Open an issue on GitHub

 ---

-Built with ❤️ for the DigitalOcean Hackathon
+Built with ❤️ for Hack FLUX: Beyond One